Singing lessons near me in Savannah, GA

 Vocal Warm-ups for Singing

-Sakthi Shridevi taught 13 days ago
+Sakthi Shridevi taught about 2 months ago

 The Tutor and Student began with an initial vocal assessment, focusing on the Student's tone, range, and areas for improvement such as vocal control and confidence.
 They then practiced warm-ups, focusing on posture and diaphragmatic breathing, and began applying these techniques to a specific song, with plans to continue this in future sessions.